blessedjasonmwanza/MoneyUnify/Examples/Mtn/ReadMe.md

 -  Go to [Profile](https://momodeveloper.mtn.com/developer) tab to order to obtain both your public/Secondary and private/Primary keys

  - Create your account on [MoneyUnify](https://dashboard.moneyunify.com) and use your above obtained keys to create your  muid (MoneyUnify ID) - This applies if you have not yet created your MoneyUnify Account.
-If you already have one, just login, you will find your MUI ID om your dashboard.
+If you already have one, just login, you will find your MUI ID on your dashboard.

 <hr>